NLnetLabs/rotonda/design docs/design-fiq.md

     // Some fairly bogus filter, just to illustrate named filters, and how
-    // they can be referred to (in the apply section). filter more_marks for route: Route {
+    // they can be referred to (in the apply section). filter more-marks for route: Route {
         not matching originate set-non-installed(route, NonOriginate);
     }